Reception

 Literacy

 This is taught daily for 30 minutes every day.
 Children will have follow on tasks to consolidate this learning.
 Letter recognition and formation are taught.
-Phonic knowledge will be used to read cvc words and short phrases .Home readers are matched to new learning to maximise support and deepen understanding.
+Phonic knowledge will be used to read cvc words.

-Oracy is focused upon, where children are encouraged to speak in full sentences, understand how to answer questions and use pronouns appropriately.
+Oracy is focused upon, where children are encouraged to speak in full sentences and begin to offer reasons and details in their answers.

 This Term in Numeracy

-The children will be exploring 3d shapes within the environment and discussing the properties of shape using the appropriate vocabulary.
+The children will be exploring 2d shapes within the environment and discussing the properties of shape using the appropriate vocabulary.

-Reception children will be concentrating on the mastery approach to maths up to ten and counting to greater numbers in context too.
+Reception children will be concentrating on the mastery approach to maths up to five and counting to greater numbers in context too.

 PE

-Reception class have PE on Thursday.
-Please come wearing the school PE uniform that is worn every day and trainers without laces.
-Some classes involve removing socks and trainers so reception children need to practise their self- help skills.
+Reception class will ordinarily have PE Thursday and Friday.
+Some classes involve removing socks and trainers, so reception children need to practise their self- help skills.
 Classes are conducted by our own staff and coaches from outside agencies.

 Topic Work